Medicare Premiums 2025: IRMAA Brackets and Surcharges for Parts B and D

 Medicare participants with an income above the threshold must pay a surcharge for Medicare Part B and Part D based on their income.

-If you have Medicare Part B and/or Medicare Part D prescription drug coverage, you could owe a monthly surcharge based on an income related monthly adjustment amount (IRMAA).
+If you have Medicare Part B and/or Medicare Part D prescription drug coverage, you could owe a monthly surcharge based on an income-related monthly adjustment amount (IRMAA).
 These surcharges apply to enrollees in Original Medicare and Medicare Advantage plans.

 The 2025 IRMAA income brackets and Parts B and D surcharges have been announced.
-This year, Medicare beneficiaries with income over $106,000 (for single tax filers), $212,000 for joint filers and $106,000 (for married people that file separately) will pay the surcharge.
+This year, Medicare beneficiaries with income over $106,000 (for single tax filers), $212,000 for joint filers and $106,000 (for married people who file separately) will pay the surcharge.
 For these beneficiaries, total Monthly Part B premiums will range from $259.00 to $628.90.

 Sign up for Kiplinger’s Free E-Newsletters